RikaResource/.github/profile/README.md

 Greetings, since you are looking at this we guess you are interested in what our little organization is all about.
 Three words; Mathematics, Programming and Problems.
 Now what do those have to do with what we want to accomplish here?
 In short, we want to use a rich mixture of mathematics, programming and computers to solve problems plaguing our community.
-The name of the organization gives a clue as to what particular problem we are solving currently, the problem of relief and in particular, how do we use peer actors in the pursuit of the solution?
-This is a rather hard problem but we believe that with your help and the tools available from the realm of mathematics and programming we will prevail.
-Now that we have given you a brief overview of what you might expect from this organization you can look around and see what catches your eye and start helping.
+We shall start with the relief problem and see what happens.

 We are currently very early stage and as such we could use all the help we can get.